kanidm/kanidm/designs/memberof.rst

 Considerations
 --------------

-* Preventing recursion: As of course, we are
+* Preventing recursion: As of course, we are using a recursive algo, it has to end.
+The base case is "is there no groups with differences" which causes us to NO-OP and return.

-* Replication
+* Replication; Because each server has MO, then content of the member of should be consistent.
+However what should be considered is the changelog items to ensure that the member changes are accurately reflected inside of the members.

+* Fixup: Simply apply a modify of "purged: *memberof*", and that should cause recalculation. (testing needed).